 “It was so good, I told two friends about it.
 And they told two friends.
 And so on, and so on, and so on!”

-“Going viral” is a result everyone wants, and we can discuss examples all day, but here’s the real question – how do you make it happen for your product / service / campaign?
+“Going viral” is a result everyone wants, and we can discuss examples of how viral marketing works all day, but here’s the real question – how do you make it happen for your product / service / campaign?
 How do you create internet hype in a tangible, scalable way?
 Yankelovich, a market research firm, estimates that a person living in a city sees up to 5,000 advertising messages a day – how can you ensure your message cuts through the clutter?

 Plenty of marketing bloggers and content strategists have attempted to identify best practices for creating content that goes viral.
 I know because I’ve read all the articles.
 Most identify the best viral marketing examples and reverse engineer a list of lessons to be learned from them.
 But can those strategies be repeated to get the same results?